spatialnetworkslab/florence-datacontainer/README.md

 <a name="datacontainer_groupby" href="#datacontainer_groupby">#</a> <i>DataContainer</i>.<b>groupBy</b>(groupByInstructions)

 Used to split up a `DataContainer` in several `DataContainer`s based on different categories.
+`groupByInstructions` can be a `String` containing a single column name, or an `Array` containing multiple column names.

 ```js
 const dataContainer = new DataContainer(